shsh999/WinLogo/README.md

 * They must be BMP files
 * Transparency is achieved by using a black background
 * The size is used for the drawing - there is now stretching / resizing done by winlogo.

+## Replacing the Images
+The UI supports changing the images in the dll - just click on one of the images and select an image file from your computer without any of these limitations.
+The file will be converted and stretched to achieve the requirements.

+After changing the images, it is possible to export either the dll / a new installer using the `Export` menu.

 ## Credits
 ### GSL